putmyhexon/devicehub/doc/units.md

   groups-engine         Start the groups engine unit. doctor                Diagnose potential issues with your installation. local [serial..]
-Start a complete local development environment. log-rethinkdb         Start a RethinkDB log unit. migrate               Migrates the database to the latest version. processor [name]      Start a processor unit. provider [serial..]
+Start a complete local development environment. log-mongodb           Start a MongoDB log unit. migrate               Migrates the database to the latest version. processor [name]      Start a processor unit. provider [serial..]
 Start a provider unit.